ogonommo/finalproject/README.md

 ## Improvement ideas

+### Workflow

+Create separate workflows for client and server solutions, so only relevant jobs are executed and deployment time is reduced

 ### Client app

 In order to get the correct url to the server, currently the react application makes the following check